b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

-`95% confidence interval` is a 95% confidence interval (who would have guessed) similar to the one explained in @sec:compare_contin_data_hypo_tests_package for `Htests.OneSampleTTest` but for each of the point estimates in `chi2pointEstimates`.
+`95% confidence interval` is a 95% confidence interval (who would have guessed) similar to the one explained in @sec:compare_contin_data_hypo_tests_package for `Ht.OneSampleTTest` but for each of the point estimates in `chi2pointEstimates`.
 Some (over)simplify it and say that within those limits the true probability for this group of observations most likely lies.